walt-port/prod-e/scripts/README.md

 - AWS CLI configured with appropriate credentials
 - `jq` installed for JSON parsing

+**Notes:**

+- Uses bash arithmetic for size calculations (no dependency on `bc`)
+- Identifies Grafana service correctly using the service name `grafana-service`
+- Properly handles EFS resources with multiple mount targets and access points

 ### <a name="teardown"></a>teardown.py

 Safely and methodically destroys AWS resources with detailed control and visibility.